-The Chofetz Chaim's Sefer Hamitzvot is available in a facing Hebrew and English translation from Feldheim publishers under the title The Concise Book of Mitzvoth: The Commandments Which Can Be Observed Today, Charles Wengrov, ed.
-Berel Bell's translation of Maimonides' list, which differs in minor ways from the enumeration of others, can be found http://chabad.org/library/article\cdo/aid/940226/jewish/Positive-Commandment!.htm Multiple listings of the 613 mitzvot by topic, verse order, and "positive" (thou shalt) and "negative" (thou shalt not) commandments can be found online.

-because you do it every week, because it doesn't make sense to you, because you think it's easy, or "just because" - any reason.
+15 The Chofetz Chaim's Sefer Hamitzvot is available in a facing Hebrew and English translation from Feldheim publishers under the title The Concise Book of Mitzvoth: The Commandments Which Can Be Observed Today, Charles Wengrov, ed.
+Berel Bell's translation of Maimonides' list, which differs in minor ways from the enumeration of others, can be found here. http://chabad.org/library/article_cdo/aid/940226/jewish/Positive-Commandment!.htm because you do it every week, because it doesn't make sense to you, because you think it's easy, or "just because" - any reason.